HELPING REFUGEE WOMEN

 lives of women refugees and asylum seekers living in London:

 The women we support are hardworking and ambitious, but lack experience relevant to the careers they want.
 They are keen to gain experience as volunteers.
-If you run a business, organisation or charity and are able to take on a new volunteer, we’d love to hear from you.
+If you run a floristry business and are able to take on a new volunteer, we’d love to hear from you.
 Our team can help you find the right woman, and help them prepare for the role.